HimanshuBisht001/life-skills/listening-and-assertive-communication.md

 ## Question 6: When Do You Switch to an Aggressive Communication Style?
 I might switch to a Aggressive communication style when:
-- I frustrated, angry, or feel disrespected.
+- I am frustrated, angry, or feel disrespected.
 - I want to assert control in a situation.
 - I am in a hurry or feel like you're not being heard.